pragsmike/failter/README.md

 # **Failter: LLM-Powered Text Filtering and Experimentation**

-Failter is a command-line framework for systematically filtering text using Large Language Models (LLMs).
-It serves as a powerful experimentation harness to compare the performance of different models and prompt engineering strategies for specific text transformation tasks.
+Failter is a command-line framework for systematically testing text transformation and filtering tasks using Large Language Models (LLMs).
+It serves as a powerful, idempotent experimentation harness to compare the performance of different models and prompt engineering strategies.

 Instead of hard-coding filtering logic, Failter defines transformations in natural language via **prompt templates**.
-These templates can themselves be self-documenting artifacts with their own metadata.
-Failter then automates the process of running these transformations across various models and input files, evaluating the results with a "judge" LLM, and generating comparative reports.
+The entire experiment—including inputs, templates, models, and run configuration—is defined in a single **YAML specification file**.
+Failter handles the orchestration, execution, and reporting in a single, atomic command.

-See the [USAGE.md](USAGE.md) document for a detailed user guide.
+See the [USAGE.md](USAGE.md) document for a detailed user guide and the [spec format reference](./docs/spec-format.md).

 See the [DESIGN.md](./docs/DESIGN.md) document for a more detailed architectural overview.

 ## Features

+-   **Declarative Experiments:** Define your entire testing matrix (inputs, prompts, models) in a single, version-controllable YAML file.
 -   **Prompt-Driven Logic:** Define complex text transformations in natural language, not code.
--   **Self-Documenting Prompts:** Template files can contain their own YAML frontmatter for metadata, which is seamlessly ignored at runtime.
--   **Systematic Experimentation:** Run trials across all combinations of inputs, prompts, and models automatically.
+-   **Systematic & Idempotent:** A single `run` command orchestrates all trials, automatically skipping completed work and allowing you to safely resume failed runs.
 -   **Automated Evaluation:** Use a powerful "judge" LLM (e.g., GPT-4o) to score the quality of each trial's output.
--   **Flexible Scoring:** The evaluation system is pluggable.
-Define custom scoring strategies (e.g., letter grades, 0-100 numeric scores) that can be changed without altering core logic.
--   **Comprehensive Reporting:** Generate summary reports that rank model-prompt combinations by average score, time, and cost, saved as both Markdown and CSV.
--   **Resilient & Idempotent:** Automatically skips completed work and isolates failures, allowing you to resume long-running experiments.
+-   **Transparent Retries:** Automatically retries failed LLM calls due to transient errors, while recording the attempts as valuable reliability data.
+-   **Structured JSON Output:** The primary output is a stream of clean JSON sent to `stdout`, perfect for programmatic integration with other tools.
--   **Data-Rich Artifacts:** Output files are self-contained with YAML frontmatter detailing how they were created, including performance metrics and any errors.
+-   **Rich, Portable Artifacts:** All intermediate results are stored in a self-contained `artifacts_dir`, making runs portable and fully auditable.
+Output files contain rich YAML frontmatter detailing how they were created.
 -   **Insightful Diagnostics:** Captures the model's "internal monologue" (`<think>...</think>`) into separate `.thoughts` files for deeper analysis.

 ## Workflow

-The Failter workflow is a three-step pipeline executed from the command line:
+The Failter workflow is now a single, idempotent pipeline executed from the command line.

-1.  **`experiment`**: Kicks off the process.
-Failter reads your experiment configuration, runs each trial (input + prompt + model), and generates filtered output files in a structured `results/` directory.
-2.  **`evaluate`**: Assesses the quality of the generated outputs.
-It uses a powerful "judge" LLM to compare the original text with the filtered output based on the prompt's instructions, saving a score and rationale for each.
-3.  **`report`**: Synthesizes the results.
-It scans all trial outputs and their evaluations, automatically assigning a score of 0 to any failed trials, and generates a summary report as both `report.md` and `report.csv`.
+1.  **Define a `spec.yml` file:** You create a YAML file that specifies the paths to your inputs and templates, the models to test, the judge model, and an `artifacts_dir` for storing results.
+2.  **Execute `failter run`:** You run a single command that points to your spec file.
+Failter handles the rest:
+    *   It reads the spec and determines the full set of trials to run.
+    *   It executes only the trials that do not already have a corresponding result in the `artifacts_dir`.
+    *   It runs the judge LLM to evaluate any newly generated results.
+    *   It prints a final JSON report to `stdout` summarizing the performance of all prompt-model combinations.

 ## Installation & Setup